car-axle-client/car-axle-client/README.md

 </div>

-## NOTICE
+> [!NOTE]

-A recent update to ChromeOS (v115/v116) released in August 2023 has blocked all javascript: and javascript:// bookmarklets.
+>A recent update to ChromeOS (v115/v116) released in August 2023 has blocked all javascript: and javascript:// bookmarklets.
 If you use a managed Chromebook and **Devtools are turned off** (that means Inspect element, etc.) (they must be turned off or bookmarklets still work) then the Car Axle Client Bookmarklet won't work.
 You can still use an [about:blank Injector however](https://disnos9.github.io/jsinject/) but some features won't work.
 (Things like history flooder, scripts, etc.)

 ## Features